sazecis/folding-as-a-service/README.md

 - [AWS CLI](https://aws.amazon.com/cli/)
 - [SAM CLI](https://aws.amazon.com/serverless/sam/)

-You will also need to configure your AWS credentials locally, by running aws configure and entering your Access Key and Secret Key.
+You will also need to configure your AWS credentials locally, by running `aws configure` and entering your Access Key and Secret Key.

 ## Deployment
-To deploy the Folding as a Service SAM template, run the following command:
+To deploy the Folding as a Service SAM template, run the following commands:

 ```
 sam build